-THE SECRET WORLD OF AREIETTY
+THE SECRET WORLD OF ARRIETTY

 Meshing Japanese animation styles with Mary Morton’s beloved 1952 children’s novel “The Borrowers,” animator-cum-director Hiromasa Yonebayashi and co-director Gary Rydstrom create a delightful adaptation.
 Tokyo’s famed animation production house Studio Ghibli (“Spirited Away”) provides ample resources that the filmmakers utilize in setting their version apart from British and American television and theatrical renderings.

 With a delicate script tailored by Studio Ghibli’s most famous director Miyazaki Hayao (“Princess Mononke”), this beautifully animated film revels in deep-focus compositions of detailed dark and bright images.

 This is a fairytale is about a tiny family of three “borrowers” living beneath the floorboards of a suburban Tokyo home.
 Light and perspective are put to dynamic use in emphasizing the scale of 13-year-old Arrietty’s miniature world she shares with her stoic father Pod (voiced by Will Arnett) and worrywart mother (voiced by Amy Poehler).

 The historic family home sits in a secluded setting teeming with foliage, birds, and insects.
 A powerful sequence of violent spectacle involves a crow getting stuck in a window screen.
 Black feathers fly with a fury that matches the trapped bird’s desperate shrieks.

 The animators lean more toward realism than not.
 A cantankerous plump cat roams the grounds with a particular curiosity about the borrowers he instinctually senses are lurking about.
 Unbeknownst to the small family, a young human boy named Shawn (David Henry) arrives to stay at his grandmother’s house in preparation for an operation.
 Shawn’s days could be numbered.